-David Baboolall (they / them) is an Associate Partner based in the New York Office of McKinsey & Company.
+Dee Baboolall (they / them) is an Associate Partner based in the New York Office of McKinsey & Company.
 They are a leader in McKinsey’s Private Equity and Principal Investors (PEPI) Practice, and advises PE sponsors and portfolio companies on strategy and M&A, predominantly serving the industrials sector, with a focus on exit support and diversity, equity, and inclusion (DE&I) transformation.
 They have led 40+ due diligences for corporate and PE clients.
 They co-lead McKinsey’s DE&I service line for the PEPI industry globally, co-leads McKinsey’s global Anti-Racism and Inclusion efforts, and is one of the core founders of McKinsey’s Black Investor Professional Forum.
-David has led numerous engagements across the investment lifecycle, including industry and target scans, diligences, and exit support.
+Dee has led numerous engagements across the investment lifecycle, including industry and target scans, diligences, and exit support.

 David J. Vidal has several decades of experience in the fields of sustainability, corporate responsibility, corporate citizenship, and corporate security and preparedness.
 In 2012, he was named a Senior Fellow on Sustainability at The Conference Board, following 14 years there as the thought leader and research director providing best practice research and thinking to leading US and global corporations on those issues.